common-cranberry/cs554-eclairs-final/readme.md

 # Eclairs: Life Blogging Site

 Our website is a week-based life chronicling application that allows users to  keep track of life events in a visually appealing and simple format.
-The user's life of ~100 years is represented week by week per year in a timeline of weeks from the first week of the user's birth to the final week.
+The user's life of ~100 years is represented week by week per year in a grid of ~5200 boxes.
 Each week is clickable, allowing users to add or edit events that happened during the week.

 The main purpose of the site is to assist in life chronicling, providing the users with a simple, yet effective visual interface for monitoring life events.
 It can be used for self-improvement, tracking progress, such as towards a degree or losing weight, or sharing important life events with others.